Course Title: Numeracy Test for Initial Teacher Education

 Overview of Learning Activities

-All students entering the RMIT BP320 Bachelor of Education program are required to have passed the Numeracy Test for Initial Teacher Education by the end of their second year in the program, to progress into the third year.
+All students are required to have passed the Numeracy Test for Initial Teacher Education in order to graduate.
 To sit the test you must register for one of the testing windows.
 You are responsible for the fees associated with the Numeracy Test for Initial Teacher Education.
 Details of the Numeracy Test for Initial Teacher Education including practice questions, registering for a test window, fees and special conditions are available at the following website: https://teacheredtest.acer.edu.au/

 Overview of Learning Resources